TheGnarCo/venture/README.md

 Folks here at [Gnar](https://thegnar.co/) are fans of the Interactor gem, and I looked at that initially for our needs.
-It imposes some nice structure on the no-person's-land between controllers and models, which is valuable in and of itselef, and can accommodate database transactions using its `around` hook.
+It imposes some nice structure on the no-person's-land between controllers and models, and can accommodate database transactions using its `around` hook.
 It has `Organizer` for composing smaller actions into largers ones.
-But it provides no way to defer effects, much less any way to tie those effects to the closing of a database transaction.
-Interactor has no real concept of the database at all, as it operates at a higher level of abstraction; our original goal here was a reliable database log of a complex application, so it's not surprising it didn't quite line up.
+But it provides no way to defer effects, much less any way to tie those effects to the closing of a database transaction, because Interactor has no concept of the database at all.
+It operates at a higher level of abstraction; our original goal here was a reliable database log of a complex application, so it's not surprising it didn't quite line up.
 I also prefer declarative interfaces to things having to imperatively